August Lambert

 August Lambert (18 February 1916 – 17 April 1945) was a German Luftwaffe military aviator and ground-attack pilot during World War II.
 As a fighter ace, he is credited with 116 aerial victories claimed in approximately 350 combat missions for which he was awarded the Knight's Cross of the Iron Cross, the highest award in the military and paramilitary forces of Nazi Germany during World War II.
-All of his aerial victories were claimed on the Eastern Front.
+All of his aerial victories were claimed on the Eastern Front as a ground attack pilot in a Schlachtgeschwader, not as a fighter pilot in a Jagdgeschwader.
+He is the highest scoring ground attack pilot.

 Career

 Lambert was born on 18 February 1916 in Kleestadt in the Grand Duchy of Hesse.
 After he joined the Luftwaffe, he was trained as a pilot in 1937/38.
 Lambert then served as a flight instructor in various training units until 1943.

 World War II

 World War II in Europe began on Friday 1 September 1939, when German forces invaded Poland.
 In 1943, Lambert was transferred to II.
 Gruppe (2nd group) of Schlachtgeschwader 1 (SG 1—1st Ground Assault Wing).
 As an Oberfeldwebel, he flew his first combat mission on southern sector of the Eastern Front and claimed his first aerial victory on 23 April 1943 was not confirmed.
 Lambert flew almost 200 ground support missions in which he and the fellow pilots of II./SG 2 accounted for the destruction of hundreds of ground support vehicles and artillery batteries.

 II./SG 1 was renamed Schlachtgeschwader 2 "Immelmann" (SG 2—2nd Ground Assault Wing) on 18 October 1943.

 II.
 Gruppe of SG 2 was heavily involved in the Crimean campaign during early-mid 1944, and in addition to its usual ground-attack work flew interception sorties, claiming some 247 Soviet aircraft shot down.
 On 10 April 1944, he claimed four victories, a Yak-9, a P-39 Airacobra and two Il-2 Sturmoviks.
 On 17 April 1944, Lambert was credited with twelve aerial victories, including five Il-2 Sturmovik.
 According to Bergström, this number may be exaggerated according to Soviet records.
 The Ministry of Aviation (RLM—Reichsluftfahrtministerium) only holds records for five of these claims.
 He claimed nine further victories on 4 May.
 On 6 May 1944, Lambert again claimed to have become a "double-ace in a day".
 These 14 aerial victories over an unknown type were not documented by the RLM.